 Ninepoint High Interest Savings fund is offered as an ETF and mutual fund (Series A & F).

-It is invested in high-interest savings accounts at Schedule 1 banks (BMO and TD as of March 2022) and has a low-risk rating.
+It is invested in high-interest savings accounts at Schedule 1 banks and has a low-risk rating.

 This ETF is listed on the NEO Exchange.